Biography

 Recently Warren helped to establish the National Threatened Species Institute where he is now Patron of the institute.

-Warren is actively involved in the local community and is Patron of a number of groups including the Cairns Men’s Shed, Vietnam Veterans’ Motorcycle Club (FNQ Chapter), the North Queensland Rubies women’s indigenous hockey team, the Blaze men’s indigenous hockey team and the Leichhardt Lions football club.
+Warren is actively involved in the local community and is Patron of a number of groups including the Cairns Men’s Shed, the Rondo Theatre, Vietnam Veterans’ Motorcycle Club (FNQ Chapter), the North Queensland Rubies women’s indigenous hockey team, the Blaze men’s indigenous hockey team and the Leichhardt Lions football club.

 He is a keen supporter and sponsor of local events, sporting clubs and other non-profits and is a Paul Harris Fellow Rotarian.

-When he’s not working in the electorate or in Canberra, he enjoys spending time on his farm with his family, collecting art, breeding birds, bushwalking or riding his Harley Davidson.
+When he’s not working in the electorate or in Canberra, he enjoys spending time on his farm with his family, collecting art, breeding birds or riding his Harley Davidson.